 When you reset your IdentityNow password, the system requires you to verify your identity before making any changes.
 This method of verification, sometimes known as strong authentication, ensures that no one except you can reset your password.

-When you're working with strong authentication, you might see the error message: "We're not able to verify your identity."
+When you're working with strong authentication, you might see one of the following error messages:

 This might happen for a number of reasons.
 IdentityNow doesn't give you a precise reason to protect you from hackers who might use a specific message as a clue to impersonating you.
 For example, if we indicated that you answered a security question incorrectly, a person might keep trying that question until they got the answer right.